 In August 2018, following receipt of approval from the Central Bank of Ireland, the Company executed an ancillary own-funds ('AOF') transaction within the meaning of the Solvency II Framework (Directive 2009/138/EC).
-This took the form of issued but unpaid share capital callable on demand and the counterparty was the Company's immediate parent undertaking, RSAI plc.
-This AOF facility remained available to the Company throughout the 2020 financial year and had the effect of increasing the Company's available own-funds under Solvency II by €90m.
+This took the form of issued but unpaid share capital callable on demand and the counterparty was the Company's immediate parent undertaking, RSAI Ltd. This AOF facility remained available to the Company throughout the 2021 financial year and had the effect of increasing the Company's available own-funds under Solvency II by €90m.
 Under the Solvency II Framework, the approved AOF item is classified as Tier 2 capital which would convert to Tier 1 capital if it were called.
-There were no changes to the structure of the AOF arrangement during 2020.
+There were no changes to the structure of the AOF arrangement during 2021.
+The AOF has subsequently been reapproved by the Central Bank of Ireland through to 2025.